MihailValkov/pizza-masterpiece/server/readMe.md

 # Endpoints: Orders

-- `/orders` -- get all orders for the currently logged in user;
+- `/orders` -- add new order or get all orders for the currently logged in user;
 - `/orders/:orderId` -- get specific order for the currently logged in user by provided order ID;
 - `/orders/:orderId/:productId` -- get an ordered product for a specific order using the provided order ID and product ID for the currently logged in user.